smebberson/docker-alpine/README.md

 ## FAQ

-These containers are a little different from your standard Docker image.
+These images are a little different from your standard Docker images.
 The following should explain most of the differences.

+### DNS search

+By default, Alpine Linux doesn't support DNS `search`.
+This has been enabled through the use of `go-dnsmasq`.

 ### Where is Bash?